thehyve/Rmodules/web-app/Rscripts/tests/README.md

 The first goal will be to encase each R analysis in a functional testsuite.
 Each R-script is run by being provided one or more data files and some arguments, after which data and image files are expected in return.
 To ensure minimal stability of the R code under active development, each analysis needs a set of input data that can be fed to the analysis to check whether the returned results still correspond to pregenerated and validated answers.

-After implementing these general behaviour tests, it is my intention to clean up and start modularising the code and testing the more specific functions.
+After implementing these general behaviour tests, it is my intention to clean up and start modularising the code and testing the more finegrained functionality.

-After that, I would like to add more consistent checking and error handling, dependency management and bundle all R code into a package.
+After that, I would like to add more consistent checking and error handling, dependency management and investigate the pros and cons of bundling all R code into a package.

 ### Adding tests: